 If you are worried about the amount of milk that your baby is receiving, you can read:

-This happens when a baby pushes his/her tongue outward, pushing the breast away and thus interfering with latching on.
-Some babies only thrust their tongue, when the milk flow starts to decrease.
+This happens when a baby pushes their tongue outward, pushing the breast away and thus interfering with latching on.
+Some babies only thrust their tongues when the milk flow starts to decrease.
 The thrusting of the tongue can cause a mother's nipples to become very sensitive.

 Certain things can increase the risk of tongue thrust